 Average individual Income

-Elburn has 4,368 households, with an average household size of 2.51.
+Elburn, IL has 4,368 households, with an average household size of 2.51.
 Data provided by the U.S. Census Bureau.
-Here’s what the people living in Elburn do for work — and how long it takes them to get there.
+Here’s what the people living in Elburn, IL do for work — and how long it takes them to get there.
 Data provided by the U.S. Census Bureau.
-10,964 people call Elburn home.
+10,964 people call Elburn, IL home.
 The population density is 221.23 and the largest age group is Data provided by the U.S. Census Bureau.

 Total Population